 Vox has asked their readers to share their stories about drug addiction treatment for the Rehab Racket project and were surprised at the large number of responses (over 1,000 received in four months).
-This huge response has poured in from all throughout the United States and internationally.
+This huge response has poured in from all throughout the U.S. and internationally.
 While most of the stories come from treatment alumni themselves, parents and loved ones have also shared their perspective as a family member.
 These are just as powerful, seeing as though addiction is a family disease.

 As reporter German Lopez shares, the theme is that “addiction treatment is expensive, hard to navigate, and far too often fails people.”
-We want to address these issues and how our field as a whole can continue to improve to help those still struggling from substance use disorder.
+We want to address these issues and how our field as a whole can continue to improve to help those still struggling with substance use disorder.